RoseLeighton/HackableDEF/md/tmp.md

 contributions from Utrecht University.
-In 2014, funding was received from the Netherlands Organization for Scientific Research (NWO) for both a KIEM-exploration through Utrecht University and a Creative Industries research project hosted at the University of Amsterdam, The Amsterdam University of Applied Sciences (AUAS), and One Architecture.
-For the latter, new partners joined the research coalition: The Ministry of the Interior and Kingdom Relations, Pakhuis de Zwijger, and the Cooperation for the Development of Buiksloterham.
+In 2014, funding was received from the Netherlands Organization for Scientific Research (NWO) for both a KIEM-exploration through Utrecht University and a Creative Industries research project hosted at the University of Amsterdam (UvA), The Amsterdam University of Applied Sciences (AUAS), and One Architecture.
+For the latter, new partners joined the research coalition: The Ministry of the Interior and Kingdom Relations, Pakhuis de Zwijger, and Buiksloterham.

 Current Research Team: Matthijs Bouw (Researcher, Director One Architecture); Tara Karpinski (Embedded Researcher, University of Amsterdam & One Architecture);
-Froukje van de Klundert (Embedded Researcher, University of Amsterdam & One Architecture); Michiel de Lange (Researcher, Utrecht University);
+Froukje van de Klundert (Embedded Researcher, University of Amsterdam); Michiel de Lange (Researcher, Utrecht University);
 Karel Millenaar (Designer, AUAS); Martijn de Waal (Project leader, UvA / AUAS)